-Tobacco is a social justice issue: Smoking and low-income communities
+Tobacco is a social justice issue: low-income communities

 While the youth smoking rate has now dropped to a record low of 6 percent, that number does not tell the whole story.
 Tobacco use disproportionately affects many marginalized populations—including people in low-income communities, racial and ethnic minorities, LGBT individuals and those with mental illness—who have a long and documented history of being targeted by the tobacco industry.